-- To tighten the belt, pull up on the shoulder belt while you push down on the child restraint. - Push and pull the child restraint in different directions to be sure it is secure.
+- 4. To tighten the belt, pull up on the shoulder belt while you push down on the child restraint.
+If you're using a forward-facing child restraint, you may find it helpful to use your knee to push down on the child restraint as you tighten the belt. - 5.
+Push and pull the child restraint in different directions to be sure it is secure.